Age of Liberty: Pomeranian War

 Neutrality, a relative commitment to defensive alliances, and commercial treaties with the maritime powers, became the basis of the older Caps' foreign policy.
-However, the Hats' relationship with the France in the north drove the younger Caps to seek an alliance with Russia.
+However, the Hats' relationship with France in the north drove the younger Caps to seek an alliance with Russia.
 This policy backfired, as France's distance to Sweden had left Sweden outside the territorial ambitions of France.
 Russia, on the other hand, saw Swedish land as a potential area of expansion.
 The 1772 Partition of Poland included a secret clause requiring the contracting powers to uphold the existing Swedish constitution as the swiftest means of subverting Swedish independence; and an alliance with the credulous Caps, or "the Patriots" as they were known in Russia, guaranteeing their constitution, was a corollary to this agreement.

 The domination of the Caps was short-lived.
 The general distress caused by their drastic reforms had found expression in pamphlets criticizing the Cap government, which were protected under the new press laws.
 The senate retaliated with an order, which the king refused to sign, declaring that all complaints against the austerity measures of the last Riksdag should be punished with fine and imprisonment.
-The king, at the suggestion of the crown prince, urged the senate to quickly summon a Riksdag in order to relive the national distress, but was refused, leading the king to abdicate.
-This resulted in the December Crisis (1768), leaving Sweden without a regular government between December 15-21, 1768.
+The king, at the suggestion of the crown prince, urged the senate to quickly summon a Riksdag in order to relieve the national distress, but was refused, leading the king to abdicate.
+This resulted in the December Crisis (1768), leaving Sweden without a regular government between December 15–21, 1768.
 Eventually, the Cap senate yielded and the estates were called for 19 April 1769.

 On the eve of the contest there was a general assembly of the Hats at the French embassy, where the Comte de Modêne furnished them with 6,000,000 livres in return for a promise to reform the Swedish constitution to increase the powers of the monarchy.
 On the other hand, a Russian minister became kingdom's treasurer and a counsellor for the Caps.
 In return, the Caps openly threatened to use Russian force to punish their detractors, and designated Norrköping, instead of Stockholm, as the place of meeting for the Riksdag due to the city being more accessible to the Russian fleet.
 It quickly became evident that the Caps had misstepped, and when the Riksdag met at Norrköping on 19 April, they found themselves in a minority in all four estates.
 In the contest for speaker of the Riksdag (Lantmarskalk), the leaders of the two parties were again pitted against each other.
 The results of the previous Diet were exactly reversed, with von Fersen defeating Rudbeck by 234 votes, despite Russia spending at least 90,000 Riksdaler to secure the election of the latter.